 Additionally, CanvasWorkspace also comes with many free designs and projects for you to use, so there are so many possibilities.
 Cables are not usually included with the ScanNCut machines, but there is direct connection via a USB cable, and two of the four models have WLAN connection.

-Of course, you can also design projects directly in a ScanNCut machine using the LCD touchscreen and stylus 'touch pen'.
+Yes, unlike the Cricut range of digital craft machines you can design projects directly in a ScanNCut machine using the LCD touchscreen and stylus 'touch pen'.
 It works really well, and despite the 5-inch screen's size I find it very easy to manipulate shapes and weld into new patterns in the machine's app.

 What does a Brother ScanNCut do?